 - In re NEC Home Electronics (U.S.A.), Inc. (representing NEC in an investigation of its advertising claims and in the negotiation of a related consent order).

-- Advanced Television Systems Committee (serving for twenty years as outside general counsel to the standard-setting organization that developed high definition television).
+- Advanced Television Systems Committee (serving for 20 years as outside general counsel to the standard-setting organization that developed high definition television).

 During Bill’s four-year term as General Counsel of the FTC, he served as the agency’s chief law officer.
 His responsibilities included advising the Commission on law and policy, representing the agency in federal and state courts, and coordinating with other agencies of government.
 Among his other activities while at the FTC, Bill: